jonbartlett/jonbartlett.github.io/cv.md

 #### Achievements
 * Technical lead on Oracle ERP implementation at Victorian water utility as part of enterprise transformation program.
 Responsible for delivery of all technical customisation and data migration activities.
 Extensive liaison with design authority and functional team.
 Designed and implemented development process and standards.
 Managed team of 10 at peak of build phase.
 Actively involved in data migration and build components.
 * Oracle ERP implementation for Sydney based oil and gas company.
-Technical lead role involved recruiting and mentoring technical team members, managing delivery of customisations and data migration components through the development lifecycle.
+Technical lead role involved recruiting and mentoring technical team members, managing delivery of customisations and data migration components through the development life cycle.
 Designed, managed and successfully executed an extensive data migration project.
 Provided technical input into BI solution over ERP database.
 * Oracle ERP design project for Australia wide construction company.
 Technical lead in design phase.
 Involved extensive liaison with functional team to design and scope customisation requirements.
-Implemented development standards and procedures including the use of source control and application lifecycle management tool for use with off-shore team.
+Implemented development standards and procedures including the use of source control and application life cycle management tool for use with off-shore team.
 * Custom application design and delivery.
 * BI and transactional report design and delivery.
 * Provision of internal training and knowledge sharing around new tools, development standards, source control best practices.